wilsonism/geo702/syllabus.md

 ## IV.
 Required Texts

-There are several required articles and book chapters for this course, and students are encouraged to utilize UK Libraries (including ILL) to access these course materials.
+There are several required articles and book chapters for this course (nearly 100 citations), and students are encouraged to utilize UK Libraries (including ILL) to access these course materials.
 Students should contact the instructor if they have difficulty accessing any text.

 ## V. Assignments, Activities, and Grading